 Step 8: Click 'Start Live Video' to Start Broadcasting

 Get ready for your class to enter into the digital world - once you click 'start live video', Facebook will give you a countdown - then you'll be live.
 Your live stream video can be up to 90 minutes long, so make sure you factor this in when planning your online lesson.

 One way of keeping your views engaged is by encouraging them to interact with your live video by speaking with them directly.
 You can also see any members commenting during the live video as seen in the image below.
-You may have time to response to comments verbally throughout your live stream or you can focus on the content of your class structure and response to queries after the live video has ended.
+You may have time to respond to comments verbally throughout your live stream or you can focus on the content of your class structure and respond to queries after the live video has ended.